Leave a gift in your will

 1 in 5 of our patients are cared for by Gifts in Wills?

-Please download our information booklet to find out more about leaving a gift in your will, or view our handy 'Ducks In A Row' guide below.
+Please download our information booklet to find out more about leaving a gift in your will, and view our handy 'Ducks In A Row' guide.

 My husband’s family and mine didn’t have anything to give us - we are the first generation who are able to leave something in our Will.
 Your first priority is to protect your immediate family but if you consider a donation to the hospice after this, it means the people of Bolton will continue to have the specialist care required for end of life.
 I see how every amount counts at the hospice.
 If you leave a gift, no matter how small, or how big, good work will be done with it.